tkareine/jekyll-minibundle/README.md

 concatenation for bundling and asset fingerprinting with MD5 digest for cache busting.

-There are no runtime dependencies, expect for the minification tool used for bundling.
-Asset fingerprinting has no dependencies.
+There are no runtime dependencies, except for the minification tool used for bundling (fingerprinting has no dependencies).

 Tested with Ruby MRI 1.9.3, 2.0, and 2.1.
 Ruby 1.8 is *not* supported.